Symphony No. 9 (Bruckner): The incomplete fourth movement

 While Bruckner's score designs and sketches can be arranged harmoniously, so that a logical musical sequence results, there are five gaps in this musical composition.
-For instance, the conclusion of the symphony, the so-called Coda, is missing.
+For instance, the coda is missing.
 The original material was more extensive and some sheets were lost after Bruckner died.
 Bruckner's first biographer and secretary, August Göllerich (1859–1923), who was also the secretary of Franz Liszt, began a comprehensive Bruckner biography, which was completed after his death by the Bruckner researcher Max Auer (1880–1962).
+The authors criticized the disarray in which Bruckner's papers were kept after his death:

-In this nine-volume work, it is reported that, "It was an unforgivable mistake that an inventory of the estate was not included and an exact list can not be determined.
+It was an unforgivable mistake that an inventory of the estate was not included and an exact list can not be determined.
 After Dr. Heller's [Bruckner's attending physician] report the sheet music of the Master were laying around and parts of it were taken by qualified and unbidden people.
-It was even therefore not possible to find the chorale, which the Master had specially composed for Dr. Heller".
+It was even therefore not possible to find the chorale, which the Master had specially composed for Dr. Heller.

-The Australian musicologist John A. Phillips researched the different remaining fragments, compiling a selection of the fragments for the Musikwissenschaftlichen Verlag Wien.
+The Australian musicologist John A. Phillips researched the different remaining fragments, compiling a selection of the fragments for the Musikwissenschaftlichen Verlag Vienna.
 In his opinion, the material he obtained is of Bruckner's carefully numbered "autograph score in the making".
 According to his research, in May 1896, the composition, in the primary stage of the score (strings added, sketches for wind instruments too) was written.
 In his opinion, half of the final bifolios have been lost to the score today.
-The course of most the gaps can be restored from earlier versions and extensive Particell sketches.
+The course of most of the gaps can be restored from earlier versions and extensive Particell sketches.
 The surviving remains of the score break off shortly before the coda with the 32nd bifolio.
 According to Phillips, the sketches contain the progress of the coda to the last cadence.
 The corresponding sketch for the 36th bifolio still contains the first eight bars with a lying tone of D.

-A facsimile edition of Bruckner's surviving final material has been published by Musikwissenschaftliche Verlag Wien.
+A facsimile edition of Bruckner's surviving final material has been published by Musikwissenschaftliche Verlag Vienna.
 The largest part of the fragments can now also be viewed in the works database "Bruckner online".
 Alfred Orel sequenced Bruckner's drafts and sketches of the Ninth Symphony in 1934, assuming that different versions still existed.

 The movement, as left by Bruckner, features a "jagged" main theme with a double-dotted rhythm:

 This insistent double-dotted rhythm pervades the movement.
 The second theme group begins with a variant of the main theme.
 The third theme group features a grand chorale, presented by the full brass.
 This chorale, a "resplendent resurrection" of the "Farewell to Life" of the Adagio, descends in its first half with a similar mood as the Farewell to Life.
 In the second half the chorale ascends triumphantly: